Optometry Education

 • 20 of the 30 hours must be completed by attending programs live and in-person.
 Up to 10 hours may be earned by attending approved online courses.

-• The 2 hours of education on the topic of responsible prescribing of controlled substances is NOT required for the 2022-2023 biennium.
+• hour of education on the topic of responsible prescribing of controlled substances is required for those doctors holding a current DEA license during the 2024-2025 biennium.

 Online Continuing Education